shubhankar2604/Python-Projects-using-OOPs/README.md

 # python-library-management-basic
-This is a Library Management System based on the concepts of OOPs and Functions using Python
+This is me making different projects and learning the methods of Python using different concepts of OOPs and Functions, including File Handling, Error Handling and many other advanced topics in Python.
+Pursuing Data Science!!